Build an LLM from scratch in MAX

 Temperature scaling adjusts how random the generation is using the formula scaled_logits = logits / temperature.

-With temperature 1.0, you use the original distribution.
+For GPT-2, setting the temperature to 1.0 uses the original distribution.
 With temperature 0.7, you sharpen the distribution, and high-probability tokens become even more likely, making generation more focused and deterministic.
 With temperature 1.2, you flatten the distribution, and lower-probability tokens get more chances, making generation more diverse and creative.
+GPT-2 temperature must be between 0 and 2.0.

 Temperature is applied before softmax.
 Dividing by a value less than 1 makes large logits even larger (sharpening), while dividing by a value greater than 1 reduces the differences between logits (flattening).